HafizNain/Linux-Forensic-Guideline/README.md

 Things left to do:

-1) Function 2,10
+1) Network Artifacts
 2) Creating a folder for each class of artifacts
-3) Finding necessary artfiacts for network
-4) Creating nested function for error handling in OS information
+3) Creating nested function for error handling in OS information